-Our compensation committee generally seeks input from our president and chief executive officer when discussing the performance of and compensation levels for named executive officers other than for himself and Michael Xie.
+Our compensation committee generally seeks input from our president and chief executive officer when discussing the performance of and compensation levels for named executive officers other than the chief executive officer himself.
 The compensation committee also works with our chief financial officer and our vice president of human resources in evaluating the financial, accounting, tax and retention implications of our various compensation programs.
 Neither Ken Xie nor any of our other named executive officers participates in deliberations relating to his own compensation, and Messrs.
 Ken Xie and Michael Xie do not participate in deliberations related to each other's compensation.